CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 6. You may now inspect your final striatal segmentations for both your structural and functional images, found in the segmentation_intermediate_directory (whose path you edited in CNNStriatalSegmentation_wrapper_script.m from step 5), in an image viewer of your choice.
 Our team used MRIcron, a free tool readily available at: https://www.nitrc.org/projects/mricron.
 The directory also contains intermediates generated in the pipeline, which may be viewed.

-The final anatomical segmentation mask is named: anatRes_NATspace_striatalCNNparcels_striatalCNN_unrotated_raw_StriatalCNNparcels.nii.
+The final anatomical segmentation mask is named: anatRes_NATspace_striatalCNNparcels.nii.

 The final BOLD segmentation mask is named:
-BOLDRes_NATspace_striatalCNNparcels_striatalCNN_unrotated_raw_StriatalCNNparcels.nii.
+BOLDRes_NATspace_striatalCNNparcels.nii.

 III.
 PIPELINE STEPS